AI Exam

 - Caused by tumor manipulation.

-- IV Nitroprusside, Phentolamine, Nicardipine (short-acting antihypertensives).
+- Managed with IV Nitroprusside, Phentolamine, Nicardipine (short-acting antihypertensives).

 - Postoperative Hypotension:

-- Loss of catecholamine vasoconstriction → Treat with IV fluids.
+- Loss of catecholamine vasoconstriction → treat with IV fluids.

 - Postoperative Hypoglycemia: